Glastonbury is an amazing place! One based in Bath can take the bus to Wells and then the Taunton bus and get off at Glastonbury.

 The town has only about 8000 people.
 Many of those seen wondering the city center are hippies and nature lovers, carrying bundles of firewood and dressed in bright colours.

-One of my aims in visiting British sacred sights was exploring pagan survivals and vestiges in later religion.
+One of my aims in visiting British sacred sights, as in every single place I go in Europe, was to explore facinating 'pagan survivals' and vestiges of this, in later religion.
 So, did we find any?
-Sure did!
-It's easy but you have to look more than once and keep an eye out for anything unusual.
+We sure did!
+It is easy, but you have to look more than once and keep an eye out for anything unusual.

 For starters, there is something odd going on in the center of town where we have a nineteenth-century market cross which is trying its best to look medieval.

 What happened to the old one?
 The answer is found in the Glastonbury Abbey musuem.